kabauterman/ESP32_Multi-Trigger/README.md

 26 for Shutter
 25 for Focus
 27 for Ground (not needed if you solder this pin to GND.)

+Don't forget to choose the right Board before compiling.

 Parts List: